-The get\params function, below, loads the passed item eeElemInst parameter values into pData, which must be big enough to store all parameters.
-It is used to obtain referenced item (such as model substrate) parameters.
-Note that user-defined item parameters are already available in the UserInstDef.pData array, so there is no need to call get\params for user item parameters.
+The get\params function, below, loads parameter values of the item whose name is defined by eeElemInst into pData, which must be big enough to store all parameters.
+It is used to obtain other referenced item (such as model substrate) parameters.
 It returns TRUE if successful, FALSE otherwise.

-'''
+It doesn't work for repeated parameter or parameter with vector value.

-extern boolean get params (IN void eeElemInst, OUT UserParamData pData);
+BOOLEAN get\params (IN void\eeElemInst, OUT UserParamData \pData);

-'''

-The dump\params function, below, prints out the instance eeElemInst's parameter names and values to stderr.
+The dump\params function, below, obsolete, prints out the instance eeElemInst's parameter names and values to stderr.
 This function should only be used for debugging purposes.
 The function returns TRUE if successful, FALSE otherwise.

-'''
+It doesn't work for repeated parameter or parameter with vector value.

-extern BOOLEAN dump params(IN void eeElemInst);
+BOOLEAN dump\params(IN void \eeElemInst);

-'''